 Share Limits.
 The maximum number of shares of Common Stock subject to options or SARs that can be granted under the 2018 Plan to any person who is not a non-employee director is 200,000 per twelve-month period, provided that in a grantee's year of hire the applicable limit is 300,000.
 The maximum number of shares of Common Stock that can be granted under the 2018 Plan to any person who is not a non-employee director, other than pursuant to an option or SAR, is 100,000 per twelve month period, provided that in a grantee's year of hire the applicable limit is 150,000.
-The maximum amount that may be paid as an annual incentive award or other cash award in any twelve month period or other cash award in respect of a performance period greater than twelve months to any one person is \$12,000,000.
+The maximum amount that may be paid as an annual incentive award or other cash award in any twelve month period to any one person who is not a non-employee director is \$5,000,000 and the maximum amount that may be paid as a performance award or other cash award in respect of a performance period greater than twelve months to any one person is \$12,000,000.

 The maximum total compensation (including cash payments and the aggregate grant date fair market value of shares of Common Stock that may be granted under the 2018 Plan) that may be paid to or granted in a twelve month period to a non-employee director for such director's service on the Board of Directors or a committee of the Board of Directors is \$750,000; provided, however, that this limitation will not apply to the extent that the non-employee director has been or becomes an employee of the Company during such twelve-month period.
 In addition, the Board of Directors may make exceptions to this limit for individual non-employee directors in extraordinary circumstances as the Board of Directors may determine in its sole discretion, so long as the aggregate limit does not exceed \$1,000,000 in total value during a twelve-month period for such director's service on the Board of Directors or a committee of the Board of Directors and the non-employee director receiving such additional compensation does not participate in the decision to award such compensation or in other contemporaneous compensation decisions involving non-employee directors.
-(These limits on director compensation do not apply to compensation to a non-employee director for service to the Company other than service as a member of the Board of Directors or a committee of the Board of Directors or a committee of the Board of Directors or a committee of the Board of Directors or a commensation do not apply to compensation to a non-employee director.)
+(These limits on director compensation do not apply to compensation to a non-employee director for service to the Company other than service as a member of the Board of Directors or a committee of the Board of Directors.)